We're a two-year, full-time master's program focused on developing

 You'll learn how consumers think and how the industry works — and how to collaborate with your teammates to get the best ideas.

 The learning doesn't stop at creative problem-solving.
-Under the guidance of faculty with extensive industry experience, you will also learn how to present, persuade and sell your work in accordance with our academic and professional standards and VCU Brandcenter Student Expectations and Code of Conduct.
+Under the guidance of faculty with extensive industry experience, you will also learn how to present, persuade and sell your work in accordance with our academic and professional standards and Brandcenter Student Expectations and Code of Conduct, found in the Brandcenter Student Handbook.

 Along the way, you'll tackle real projects and meet industry leaders.
 You may find yourself presenting work to executives from companies such as Apple, Droga5, Disney, Wieden + Kennedy, Google or Nike.